damurdock/SIDR/README.rst

 to something else.
 This classification can be used to filter the data for later assembly.

-Note: SIDR is pre-release software.
+Note: SIDR is beta software.
 Features are currently incomplete and subject to major change.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Installation
 ------------

-To install SIDR, clone this repository and run setup.py.
+To install SIDR, clone this repository and run setup.py, or use pip to install.

 ::